 You can’t register an account at Hover without making a purchase.
 This isn’t much of a worry when purchasing a new domain name.
 You don’t have anything to loose, and you’ll give your email address to Hover, and then pay for their domain services.
 The on-boarding process for new customers is a-okay.

 When you want to transfer a domain, the process will put your trust of Hover to the limit.
 Without having the option to register an account first, you’re asked to input the domain transfer authentication code and click a link in an email sent to the domain owner’s designated contact address.
-So you’re handing over everything someone would need to take control of your domain who’ve you’ve not registered with before Hover and you’ve agreed on a contract.
+So you’re handing over everything someone would need to take control of your domain who’ve you haven’t registered with before Hover and you’ve agreed on a contract.

 This process set off a lot of alarm bells in my mind, but I still persisted through the process.
 I was worried about my web browser crashing and loosing its cookies, or that Hover would somehow loose track of the transaction.
 There was also the potential that Hover could just cease my domain name and refuse to return it before I paid a much higher price for the transfer than the price listed on their website.